 Lee added: “We used the feedback from schools and centres on what features they needed and developed the Magic Carpet accordingly.
 This has made it a highly valuable resource in any environment.”

 The Mobile Magic Carpet was launched at this year’s Gadget Show Live.
 Since then the system has received great feedback and been featured on BBC news, Sky News’ Swipe Tech Show and other media.

-More than 500 UK schools, centers and hospitals have adopted the Magic Carpet either as a fixed ceiling installation or a portable system with the variable image size up to a huge 3.6m wide.
+More than 500 UK schools, centres and hospitals have adopted the Magic Carpet either as a fixed ceiling installation or a portable system with the variable image size up to a huge 3.6m wide.
 A number of units have also been donated to UK Children’s Hospices by the charity Lifelites.
 Magic Carpet is the only NHS approved interactive floor projection system and is on the NHS framework for Sensory Equipment.